php-dev-br/laravel-doc-pt-br/collections.md

     // [0, 1, 2, 3, 4, 5]

-You may also pass a second argument to specify the key of the prepended item:
+You may also pass a second argument to set the key of the prepended item:

     $collection = collect(['one' => 1, 'two' => 2]);